eitco/cluster-api-addon-provider-cdk8s/README.md

     - **url**: (Required) The Git repository URL.
     - **reference**: (Required) The Git reference (branch, tag, or commit) to check out.
     - **path**: (Required) The path within the repository where the cdk8s application is located.
 Defaults to the root.
 - **clusterSelector**: (Required) A `metav1.LabelSelector` that specifies which workload clusters the cdk8s application should be deployed to.
-The controller will watch for clusters matching this selector in the same namespace as the `Cdk8sAppProxy` resource.
+The controller will watch for clusters matching this selector.

 ## Examples